 Shaun is the author of the blog Smart Family Finance, a site dedicated to exploring the challenges of family finance; from starting a marriage to starting a family, from teaching your children about finance to helping them pick a college, from single income to multiple income.
 The intricate world of family finance unlocked, one post at a time.

 In the annals of “if I could do it all over again in college” there are plenty of money mistakes that I would avoid.
 The causes of my college financial difficulties were far and wide: I was lazy with money, I simply was not educated about money and I couldn’t recognize my needs from my wants.
 The mistakes I made led to a glut of credit card debts and student loans.
 Plus, my four year degree took six years to complete because I had to work full time.
-I wish I was aware of online degree schools to help me get my degree quicker and cheaper.

 However, I can’t say that all my money decisions were bad.
 In fact, for every mistake I’m still dealing with, I made a good money decision that I’m still benefiting from.